Home » How To » How to Completely Clear All Cache in Windows 10

 That is all.

-Like with many things, the Microsoft Store in Windows 10 also has its own cache.
+Like with many things, the Microsoft Store has its own cache in Windows.
 If the cache is corrupted, you will face problems installing apps from the store.
-You can clear Windows store cache using the wsreset command.
+You can clear the Windows store cache using the wsreset command.
+Here’s how.

 1. Open the Start menu.